 If you have t-switch capabilities, an induction loop is available in specially marked seating in Dolphin Discovery.
 Anyone whose hearing aid is not equipped with a t-switch may obtain a receiver from staff inside the exhibit.

 An assistive listening system is available in the 4D Immersion Theater.
 Please ask a theater attendant for a headset prior to seating.

 The 4D Immersion Theater is equipped with an infrared Closed Captioning system that emits the caption to a private, seat-mounted display unit.
 Please ask a theater attendant for a unit prior to seating.

-Printed scripts for all public presentations, including dolphin talks, animal feedings, and animal encounters, can be obtained at the information desk in the Pier 3, Level 1 lobby.
+Printed scripts for all public presentations, including dolphin talks, animal feedings, and animal encounters, can be obtained at the information desk in the Blue Wonders, Level 1 lobby.

 Sign Language Interpreters

 An interpreter who is accompanying a visitor who is deaf or hard of hearing in order to interpret for that deaf visitor is admitted free.
 During Deaf Awareness Days, sign language interpreters take part in public presentations.
 With two weeks' advance notice, interpreters are available upon request.
 For more information, contact the special customer liaison.

 A public TTY phone is located off of the lobby of Blue Wonders.
 All public phones are equipped with amplification mechanisms.